tankbottoms/juice-docs-v2/src/pages/tos.md

 ### The Verbose Privacy Policy

-Certain areas of the Site or Application including any and all interactions with the Ethereum blockchain, record your Cryptocurrency address and details of the transactions you authorize.
-You understand that in the aggregate of transactions, including parties you transact with, specific Cryptocurrency Assets you hold, including unique ENS Domain NFTs, third party NFTs (such as a pixelized image of an anthropomorphic banana), the Cryptocurrency address, metadata associated with any Smart Contract such as the executing function, its arguments (or parameters) will contain in aggregate information which _may_ identify you personally.
+Certain areas of the Site or Application (including any and all interactions with the Ethereum blockchain) record your Cryptocurrency address and details of the transactions you authorize.
+You understand that in the aggregate of transactions, including parties you transact with, specific Cryptocurrency Assets you hold, including unique ENS Domain NFTs, third party NFTs (such as a pixelized image of an anthropomorphic banana), the Cryptocurrency address, metadata associated with any Smart Contract such as the executing function, its arguments (or parameters) will contain in aggregate information which *may* identify you personally.

-The Ethereum blockchain transactions are not temporary or transient, but offensively permanently, permission-less, accessible and the DAO, the DAO's Application, contributors, affiliates are not engaged in profiling activities whatsoever.
-However, _any other_ 3rd party, including government agencies and foreign adversaries, will have unfettered access to all your transactions on the blockchain forever.
+The Ethereum blockchain transactions are not temporary or transient, but offensively permanently, permission-less, and accessible.
+The DAO and the DAO's Application, contributors, and affiliates are not engaged in profiling activities whatsoever.
+However, *any other* 3rd party, including government agencies and foreign adversaries, will have unfettered access to all your transactions on the Ethereum blockchain forever.

-Your authorization of transactions with your Cryptocurrency address, using Cryptocurrency Tokens, will result in the indelible dissemination of information to the Ethereum blockchain.
-Notwithstanding, the Application, handles as little personal information as possible, only your Cryptographic address.
+Your authorization of transactions with your Cryptocurrency address and your Cryptocurrency Token use will result in the indelible dissemination of information to the Ethereum blockchain.
+Notwithstanding, the Application handles as little personal information as possible, including your Cryptographic address.

 Additionally, the Application employs Fathom Analytics for website traffic analytics, which doesn't use cookies and complies with the GDPR, ePrivacy (including PECR), COPPA and CCPA.
-The decision to use this privacy-friendly analytics software, was in large part to ensure your IP address is only briefly processed by this 3rd party, and the DAO and the Application have no way of identifying you (aside from the aforementioned indelible entire history of Cryptographic transactions).
+The decision to use this privacy-friendly analytics software was made in large part to ensure that your IP address is only briefly processed by this 3rd party, and to ensure that the DAO and the Application have no way of identifying you (aside from the aforementioned indelible entire history of Cryptographic transactions).
 As per the CCPA, your personal information is de-identified.

 The purpose of the DAO using Fathom Analytics is to understand the Application website traffic in the most privacy-friendly way possible so that the DAO can continually improve the Application.
 The lawful basis as per the GDPR is "Article 6(1)(f); where our legitimate interests are to improve our website and business continually."
 Additionally, the DAO and its contributors, have no interest in collecting this information.

+We also use Hotjar in order to better understand our users’ needs and to optimize this service and experience.
+Hotjar is a technology service that helps us better understand our users’ experience (e.g. how much time they spend on which pages, which links they choose to click, what users do and don’t like, etc.) and this enables us to build and maintain our service with user feedback.
+Hotjar uses cookies and other technologies to collect data on our users’ behavior and their devices.
+This includes a device's IP address (processed during your session and stored in a de-identified form), device screen size, device type (unique device identifiers), browser information, geographic location (country only), and the preferred language used to display our website.
+Hotjar stores this information on our behalf in a pseudonymized user profile.
+Hotjar is contractually forbidden to sell any of the data collected on our behalf.

 ### Disclaimers; Limitation of Liability